utopia-os/utopia-os.github.io/docs/docs/utopia-ui/map-components/map.md

 The Map Component based on [leaflet](https://leafletjs.com) is the crystalisation point of Utopia OS.

+The map shows places, events and people at their respective position whith nice and informative Popups.
+Tags, colors and clusters help to retain the overview.

-Include it somewhere in your React Application and pass the required props.
+[Include](/docs/utopia-ui/getting-started) it somewhere in your React Application, pass some data and the required props.

 ### Options